 OSSE provides patient organizations, physicians, scientists and other parties with open-source software for the creation of patient registries.
 As a result, the national registry landscape is empowered to comply with European principles regarding the establishment of minimum data sets, the compliance to data quality standards, etc. (summarized in the EUCERD Recommendation on RD registries).
 In addition, the necessary interoperability between different registries is supported from the start and allows to federate those registries on a national and international level (e.g. distributed searches designed to comply with data protection requirements and preserve data sovereignty).

-OSSE has defined and implemented a common data set (CDS) that should be held by all compliant registries.
+In the context of OSSE a minimal data set for rare diseases was developed, which in the meantime has been superseeded by an EU version.
+This data set should be held by all participating registries to ease and foster findability of as well as data exchange between registries.
 Disease-specific additions can be collected and made available throughout the federated registries by defining them in a metadata repository (MDR).
 To meet the requirements of data protection, a template of required patient consent forms is provided along with a generic data protection concept taking into account the specificities of RD.
 A generic registry software was implemented and is distributed as an open source solution.
 It enables the handling of forms by providing an editor to read, modify and validate forms.
 Versioned persistency, secure authentication and an access management system is provided as well.
 As a proof of concept, the software is currently set up in two RD registries and will be employed during the first half of the year 2016.